magepages/mpdocs/docs/product-feed/index.md

 Click on the `View Logs`, it will redirect the email recipients to the Feed Logs page to view the logs details.

+!

+``Note``:
+* After installing the extension, you need to download Liquid by running the command `bin/magento composer require liquid/liquid`